 (a) Electronic signature in conformance with national legislation, in the location of the Gaining Registrar (if such legislation exists).

-Consent from an individual or entity that has an email address matching the Transfer Contact email address .
+Consent from an individual or entity that has an email address or phone number matching the Transfer Contact email address or phone number.

 2.1.3.2 The Registrar of Record may not deny a transfer request solely because it believes that the Gaining Registrar has not received the confirmation set forth above.